Mupu/jai_odbc/README.md

 If you wanna contribute, feel free to make a pull request or open issues.
 If you do so, please name your commits as specified in [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and/or use the githooks(See: [Tooling](#custom-git-hooks)) to enforce it.

 ## Markers
-If you wanna mark specific things to find later or that belong together, but are in different places, you can mark them by doing `:TAG`.
+If you wanna mark specific things to find later or that belong together, but are in different places, you can mark them by doing `:MyCoolTag`.
 Also you can use the following common annotations:
 * `@todo`        - Selfexplanitory.
 * `@incomplete`  - When something is not complete.
 * `@cleanup`     - When something can be cleaned up or be refactored.